When it comes to selling on Amazon, solely relying on organic traffic to acquire new customers is not enough.

 Some brands spend millions of dollars yearly just to get their products in front of people constantly.

-PPC is important for sellers because it allows them to explore the immense opportunities that AMZN offers.
+PPC is important for sellers because it allows them to explore the immense opportunities that Amazon offers.

 With the influx of third-party Amazon sellers in the past few years, the amount of competition has only gotten fiercer.